Kelvin-droid3/open-source/README.md

 # open-source
-Me and Luke? first OS project
+Me,Luke? and one more?? first OS project